iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/fetchgrantedaccess.md

 ### page (optional)

 Specifies the results page to return.
-If using this field you may also specify a `pageSize`.
-The default for this is `0` but if using paging, the functionality begins counting from index `1`.
+The default for this is `0` which returns all results.
+Pages are indexed starting at page 1.
+If using this field you may also specify a `pageSize` to control the results.

 <pre class="language-javascript"><code class="lang-javascript">const listGrantedAccess = await dataProtector.fetchGrantedAccess({
     protectedData: '0xA0Cf798816D4b9b9866b5330EEa46a18382f251e',